What is jacquard fabric?

 This jacquard weave process is more time consuming and labor intensive than a basic weave.
 However, jacquard fabric is more stable and stretchy than fabrics created through the basic weave technique.
 Jacquard weaves can also be combined with various colors and types of threads.
 This provides beautiful and soft gradations of color tones and bold outlined patterns that are very complex, such as landscapes, portraits, and unique designs.

-Find a selection of jacquard fabric bedding here.
+Find a selection of chic bedding here.